Palladium: Palladium(0)

 Another major palladium(0) complex, tris(dibenzylideneacetone)dipalladium(0) (Pd2(dba)3), is prepared by reducing sodium tetrachloropalladate in the presence of dibenzylideneacetone.

 Palladium(0), as well as palladium(II), are catalysts in coupling reactions, as has been recognized by the 2010 Nobel Prize in Chemistry to Richard F. Heck, Ei-ichi Negishi, and Akira Suzuki.
 Such reactions are widely practiced for the synthesis of fine chemicals.
 Prominent coupling reactions include the Heck, Suzuki, Sonogashira coupling, Stille reactions, and the Kumada coupling.
 Palladium(II) acetate, tetrakis(triphenylphosphine)palladium(0) (Pd(PPh3)4), and tris(dibenzylideneacetone)dipalladium(0) (Pd2(dba)3) serve either as catalysts or precatalysts.

 Other oxidation states

-Although Pd(IV) compounds are comparatively rare, one example is sodium hexachloropalladate(IV), Na2[PdCl6].
+Although Pd(IV) compounds are comparatively rare, one example is sodium hexachloropalladate(IV), Na2PdCl6.
 Pd(II) and Pd(IV) can transform into each other under certain electrochemical conditions.
 A few compounds of palladium(III) are also known.
 Palladium(VI) was claimed to have been synthesized in 2002, but subsequently disproven.

-Mixed valence palladium complexes exist, e.g. Pd4(CO)4(OAc)4Pd(acac)2 forms an infinite Pd chain structure, with alternatively interconnected Pd4(CO)4(OAc)4 and Pd(acac)_{2} units.
+Mixed valence palladium complexes exist, e.g. Pd4(CO)4(OAc)4Pd(acac)2 forms an infinite Pd chain structure, with alternatively interconnected Pd4(CO)4(OAc)4 and link=Palladium(II) bis(acetylacetonate)|Pd(acac)2 units.

 When alloyed with a more electropositive element, palladium can acquire a negative charge.
 Such compounds are known as palladides, such as gallium palladide.
 Palladides with the stoichiometry RPd3 exist where R is scandium, yttrium, or any of the lanthanides.